andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 3.8 Unit of Measurement

-When the keyword parameter unit is True, US Standard and Metric units of measurement are preserved; otherwise they are removed.
+When the keyword parameter `unit` is `True`, US Standard and Metric units of measurement are preserved; otherwise they are removed.
 Both US and EU spelling of metric units are recognized (e.g., meter/metre, liter/litre).
 The tag value for units of measurement is set to `Vocabulary.UNIT`.

 ```python
 # keep/replace unit